nordicenergy/powerchain-explorer-dashboard/README.md

-# PowerChainn - Explorer Dashboard
+# PowerChain - Explorer Dashboard

 The dashboard for Nordic Energy´s PowerChain blockchain of use cases.